 The Diabetes Visual Function Supplement Study (DiVFuSS) tested the effects of a multicomponent, nutritional supplement on visual function in patients with type 1 and type 2 diabetes.
-The combination of nutrients, now available as EyePromise DVS, was successful in improving several different aspects of eye health related to diabetes without impacting blood glucose levels.
+The combination of nutrients, now available as EyePromise DVS, was successful in supporting several different aspects of eye health related to diabetes without impacting blood glucose levels.
 Medication therapy is often introduced if the patient needs to lower their blood glucose levels.
-That said, for interventions and patient compliance to be sustainable, education and communication is vital.
+That said, for interventions and patient compliance to be sustainable, education and communication are vital.

 The Importance of Communication